duartealexf/spa-seo-prerenderer/CHECKLIST.md

 ## E2E testing

-- [ ] Check database that it has non-expired cache
+- [x] Check database that it has non-expired cache
-  - [ ] Deliver cache if it does
+  - [x] Deliver cache if it does
-  - [ ] Otherwise prerender and generate response
+  - [x] Otherwise prerender and generate response
-    - [ ] Update database
+    - [x] Update database
-    - [ ] Make sure that response reaches before anything else
+    - [x] Make sure that response reaches before updating database
-      - [ ] If it does, ok
-      - [ ] If it does not, store in memory
-        - [ ] Queue it in memory
-        - [ ] Update database

 ## Creating an use-case